 A Personalized, Flexible Accreditation Process

 Each laboratory’s quality improvement program is unique, so we offer a flexible preparation experience to help guide you through your initial accreditation journey.
-Your dedicated lead assessor supports you with Quality Management System (QMS) educational resources and unique CAP-developed tools—where and when you need them.
+Your dedicated lead assessor supports you with Quality Management System (QMS) educational resources and unique tools developed by the College of American Pathologists (CAP) where and when you need them.

 The CAP Laboratory Accreditation Program provides the foundation for our ISO 15189 program; therefore your laboratory must first be accredited by the CAP Laboratory Accreditation Program.

 CAP 15189 Accreditation Steps and Activities

 The laboratory completes the online application, includes requested documentation, and submits it to the CAP.
 After receiving the application, the CAP assigns a dedicated lead assessor who guides the laboratory through the subsequent steps to earn accreditation to ISO 15189.

 The CAP lead assessor conducts an off-site review of the documents submitted by the laboratory.
 The purpose is to learn your QMS, look for major issues with the documentation, and evaluate the laboratory’s readiness for the accreditation assessment.
 Based on this review, the lead assessor may recommend CAP online courses, such as Internal Auditing and Root Cause Analysis.